NavdeepSinghKaur/30-days-of-python-course/README.md

 This course was made by github.com/Asabeneh

-I took this course a bit more than 2 years ago, when I was 15.
+I took this course in december of 2022.